rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/local-machine.md

 ```

 #### iii.
 Other environment variables
-You can also checkout other optional [Environment Variables](/self-hosted-deployment/environment-variables.md), which can enable advance options for you to use DronaHQ Self Hosted.
+You can also checkout other [Environment Variables](/self-hosted-deployment/environment-variables.md), which can enable advance options for you to use DronaHQ Self Hosted.

 ### 6. Restart DronaHQ